My Larry Hagman Story

 A few days later, Marty's secretary Trudy phones and tells me, "Larry Hagman's assistant just called.
 He wants to send you something to thank you.
 Is it okay if I give them your address?"
 I tell her it's fine and I figure I'm about to get an autographed photo or a note or something.
 Two days later, a delivery man brings a large, cylindrical package to my door.
 It's from one of the most expensive stores in Beverly Hills and I want to say it was Abercrombie and Fitch.
 Maybe it wasn't but I'm going to say it was Abercrombie and Fitch.

-Helping me open it — because she was there at the moment — was a young lady named Bridget Holloman, who was one of the dancers on Pink Lady.
+Helping me open it — because she was there at the moment — is a young lady named Bridget Holloman, who was one of the dancers on Pink Lady.
 In fact, she provided one set of the legs Sid Caesar had ogled in that sketch.
 The box, we discover, contains a quite-lovely white Stetson-style cowboy hat.
 There's also a handwritten note.
 It says, "Thanks for being one of the good guys" and it's signed "Larry."

 What a nice, thoughtful gesture.
 I certainly wasn't expecting anything from him, particularly something like this.
 But I don't wear hats and I certainly don't wear hats like this.
 Bridget, on the other hand does.
 She looks good in everything but she really looks good in this white Stetson except, of course, that it's a size or two too big for her.
 Fortunately, the box also contains a slip that says that if it doesn't fit, bring it back to the store and exchange it.
 I tell Bridget the hat is hers.
 "Take it back and get one that fits."
 Three days later, she goes to do that.